Sayan191/Sayan191/README.md

 ### 🔭 I’m currently pursuing BTech. in Information Technology
 ### 🌱 I’m currently learning MERN STACK
-### 👯 I’m looking to collaborate on Frontend Projects
+### 👯 I’m looking to collaborate on Full Stack Projects
 ### 🤔 I’m looking for help with Flutter
 ### 💬 If you want to Collab
 ### 📫 LinkedIn: https://www.linkedin.com/in/sayan-talukdar-a06a001a2/